shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 But why does it sit there?
 Consider these use cases:

 - We want to log every action that is dispatched and how that action changed the state.
-That way, when something is wrong we can look back at our log and figure out which action is resposible in putting our app in a wrong state.
+That way, when something is wrong we can look back at our log and figure out which action is resposible for putting our app in a bad state.
 We have to put this logger between those two points to acheive this.

 - We want to have a common error catching logic for our app (and possibly send it to a crash reporting service).